ethereum/evmc/docs/VM_Guide.md

 ## VM instance

-The VM instance is described by the ::evmc_instance struct.
+The VM instance is described by the ::evmc_vm struct.
 It contains the basic static information about the VM like name and version.
 The struct also includes the VM methods (in form of function pointers) to allow the Host to interact with the VM.